-Class III ANS, such as common carp or silver carp, can be kept for consumption if legally harvested.
-However, they cannot be released alive back into a waterbody after they have been harvested.
+Class III ANS, such as common carp, silver carp or the newly discovered bighead carp, can be kept for consumption if legally harvested.
+However, the Department does not recommend releasing any Class III ANS back into a waterbody.
+If kept, a Class III ANS should be killed and the carcass disposed of properly.
 All other ANS are illegal to possess and should be left where found.
-If you find something you believe to be an ANS or a new population, report it to the Department through the online reporting form on the Department's website, or by emailing or calling the Department.
+If you find something you believe to be an ANS, report it to the Department through the online reporting form on the Department's website, or by emailing or calling the Department.